-Ultrasound uses sound waves to produce a detailed picture of the breast and the images can be used to accurately guide the wire to the abnormality or the marker clip.
+The X-ray machine produces a detailed picture of the breast and the images can be used to locate the position of the abnormality within the breast and therefore guide the wire into position.

 What are the risks of the procedure?